Food security experts warn Gaza is at critical risk of famine if Israel doesn't end its blockade

 Thousands of Palestinians crowd daily outside the public kitchens, pushing and jostling with their pots to receive lentils or pasta.

 “We end up waiting in line for four, five hours, in the sun.
-It is exhausting,” said Riham Sheikh el-Eid, waiting at a kitchen on Sunday.
+It is exhausting,” said Riham Sheikh el-Eid, waiting at a kitchen in the southern city of Khan Younis on Sunday.
 “At the end, we walk away with nothing.
 It is not enough for everybody.”

 The lack of a famine declaration doesn’t mean people aren’t already starving, and a declaration shouldn’t be a precondition for ending the suffering, said Chris Newton, an analyst for the International Crisis Group focusing on starvation as a weapon of war.